norzvic/academic_website/content/research.md

 Nie, Ke.
 A study of the impact of economic incentives on cultural creativity.
 (R&R at *[Chinese Sociological Review](https://www.tandfonline.com/toc/mcsa20/current)*)
 [[Request]](mailto:knie@ucsd.edu)

 Nie, Ke.
 A study of why musicians support music censorship.
-(Proposal accepted by *[Chinese Journal of Sociology](https://journals.sagepub.com/home/chs)*)
+(Proposal accepted by *[Journal of Chinese Sociology](https://journals.sagepub.com/home/chs)*)
 [[Request]](mailto:knie@ucsd.edu)

 Nie, Ke.
 A study of how cultural consumption as strategy of compensating for cultural capital.
 (Preparing for submission)